 Transcatheter Aortic Valve Replacement

 Transcatheter Aortic Valve Replacement (TAVR), also known as Transcatheter Aortic Valve Implantation (TAVI), is an innovative approach to replacing the aortic valve without open-heart surgery.
-The TAVR procedure involves replacing the heart valve with a new one by using a catheter to thread it through vessels in the leg into the aorta and then the heart.
-The replacement valve is placed inside the patient’s natural aortic valve where it expands and pushes the faulty valve aside.
+Instead, the valve is replaced using a catheter that is threaded through vessels in the leg into the aorta and then the heart.
+Percutaneous (catheter-based) procedures are options for patients who are not candidates for traditional surgical replacement.
+For patients whose leg arteries are not big enough to accommodate a catheter, the valve can be inserted via a small incision in the ribs – known as the transapical approach.

 Who is a candidate for TAVR?